 Another example is the ending for The Alchemist.
-(If you want to avoid spoilers for The Alchemist then feel free to skip, but honestly it's a hard read and not for everyone, and the ending is really the thing that makes this book funny so most of you can probably read this in good conscience).
+(If you want to avoid spoilers for The Alchemist by H.P.
+Lovecraft, then feel free to skip, but honestly it's a hard read and not for everyone, and the ending is really the thing that makes this book funny so most of you can probably read this in good conscience).

 We're all familiar with the "old wise wizard" trope.
 It seems that every fantasy story insists on having some wise-old-sage character like Merlin or Gandalf and it's kinda overdone at this point.
 And evil wizards are also pretty commonplace and usually unremarkably done.